How To Improve Your Travel Photos

 *Learn About Composition

-You’ve probably heard about how important it is to compose a shot correctly; if you’ve read a photography manual, you would have encountered the “rule of thirds.”
+You’ve probably heard about the importance of composing a shot correctly; if you’ve read a photography manual, you would have encountered the “rule of thirds.”

 A good composition can differentiate between an average shot and your best photos.

-The concept of the Rule of Thirds is you divide your image into nine even squares (many cameras have this grid line feature built into their display options).
+The concept of the Rule of Thirds involves dividing your image into nine equal squares (many cameras have this grid line feature built into their display options).

 Then, you place the subjects and points of interest, such as a human element, along those lines and squares.